rita-morozova/photosRepo-backend/README.md

 #### [The demo can be viewed on Netlify](https://fall-photify.netlify.app/)

+### Main Features:
+* Users can see all photos
+* User authentication
+* Users can add photos to the repository (secure uploading)
+* Users can delete photos from the repository: users can not delete photos from another user (access control)

 ## Getting Started
 - Fork and clone this repo
 - Navigate to photosRepo-backend